samvloeberghs/api-stub-server/README.md

 ### Differentiating the responses from an endpoint (2)

 This example is quite similar to the previous one.
 Instead of using a switch in NodeRed we control it via the Headers in the request.
-Agian, you can use the /search/result endpoint for this example.
+Again, you can use the /search/result endpoint for this example.

-Try now to disable or enable the X-Application-Token header in the `search/result` endpoint and issue the request.
+Try now to disable or enable the X-Application-User-Type header in the `search/result` endpoint and issue the request.
+Possible values are 'bizz' or 'res'.
+If another provided it will default to 'res'.

 ## Contributors